TB-500: the thymosin beta-4 fragment

 The WADA Ban

-Why TB-500 was added to the World Anti-Doping Agency prohibited list in 2010.
+Why TB-500 was added to the World Anti-Doping Agency prohibited list in the 2013 update, and the regulatory landscape that followed.

 What's Ahead